UMassCDS/datacore-react-template/ReadMe.md

 - SWC Compilation
 - Eslint + Prettier
 - Testing using Vitest and Jest
-- Mantine Components and Themeing
+- Mantine Components and Theming
 - React Routing

 To run in dev: